Modeling the formation of N2 and CH4 frost on Pluto's slopes: Model and methods

-The emissivity and albedo of such ice deposits are tuning parameters of the model, and set to have a pressure and CH$_4$ volume mixing ratio consistent with the measurements during the New Horizons fly-by (see section \ref{ssec:inputs}).
+The emissivity and albedo of such ice deposits are adjustable parameters of the model, and set to have an atmospheric surface pressure and CH$_4$ volume-mixing ratio (also called molar mixing ratio, that is, the number of moles of the CH$_4$ gas divided by the number of moles of air, in percent) consistent with the measurements during the New Horizons fly-by (see Sect. \ref{ssec:inputs}).
 The albedo of the frost/ice-free terrains are set to observed values from \cite{Hofgartner2023} and their emissivity to 1.
 The diurnal thermal inertia of the bare-surface, N$_2$ ($\rm{TI}_{\rm{N}_2,\rm{d}}$) and CH$_4$ ($\rm{TI}_{\rm{CH}_4,\rm{d}}$) are set by default to 9~J~m$^{-2}$~K$^{-1}$~s$^{-1/2}$ following low-thermal inertia derived by \cite{Lellouch2011} and \cite{Bertrand2025}.
-The seasonal thermal inertia of the bedrock $\rm{TI}_{\rm{bedrock},\rm{s}}$ is another tuning parameter.
+The seasonal thermal inertia of the bedrock $\rm{TI}_{\rm{bedrock},\rm{s}}$ is another adjustable parameter.
 The albedo of a surface is changed when ice/frost is present at the surface following the albedo-feedback parameterization of \cite{Bertrand2020}.